skandermoalla/pytoych-benchmark/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 $ runai logs example-minimal
 ...
 [TEMPLATE INFO] Running entrypoint.sh
-[TEMPLATE INFO] PROJECT_ROOT_AT is set to /claire-rcp-scratch/home/moalla/template-project-name/dev.
+[TEMPLATE INFO] PROJECT_ROOT_AT is set to /claire-rcp-scratch/home/moalla/pytoych-benchmark/dev.
-[TEMPLATE INFO] The next commands (and all interactive shells) will be run from /claire-rcp-scratch/home/moalla/template-project-name/dev.
+[TEMPLATE INFO] The next commands (and all interactive shells) will be run from /claire-rcp-scratch/home/moalla/pytoych-benchmark/dev.
 [TEMPLATE INFO] Installing the project with pip.
-[TEMPLATE INFO] Expecting /claire-rcp-scratch/home/moalla/template-project-name/dev to be a Python project.
+[TEMPLATE INFO] Expecting /claire-rcp-scratch/home/moalla/pytoych-benchmark/dev to be a Python project.
 [TEMPLATE INFO] To skip this installation use the env variable SKIP_INSTALL_PROJECT=1.
 ...
-Obtaining file:///claire-rcp-scratch/home/moalla/template-project-name/dev
+Obtaining file:///claire-rcp-scratch/home/moalla/pytoych-benchmark/dev
 ...
-Building wheels for collected packages: template-project-name ...
+Building wheels for collected packages: pytoych-benchmark ...
-Successfully built template-project-name
+Successfully built pytoych-benchmark
-Installing collected packages: template-project-name Successfully installed template-project-name-0.0.1
+Installing collected packages: pytoych-benchmark Successfully installed pytoych-benchmark-0.0.1
 ...
 [TEMPLATE INFO] Testing that the package can be imported.
 [TEMPLATE INFO] Package imported successfully.